Our First Meeting Of Year Five

 A great new location, three fantastic presentations and one successful charity!

+Here’s your recap for last night’s meeting.
+AND If you still have to submit your cheque, payment instructions are at the bottom or You can follow this link to make your payment onlineWe kicked off our seventeenth meeting of 100 Women Who Care Guelph in a great new venue at Cutten Fields, with 153 committed donations.
+What a great way to start our fifth year!
 Our networking began at 6:00 pm, graciously sponsored by our valued 100WWCG members Irene Szabo of Home Group Realty and Sandra Lastovic of The Mortgage Centre.
 Sharon Lewis delivered introductory remarks to the group and told members that once donations for this evening’s successful charity had been collected, 100 Women Who Care Guelph will have raised more than $200,000 for local charities!
 She also noted that charities nominated in the first two years of our operation can now qualify for re-nomination.
 Sharon also announced the retirement of Diane Nelson, one of our friends and founding members.
 She provided a bit of the history behind Diane’s role in the creation of 100WWCG and expressed our sincere thanks for her considerable contribution of time, attention and inspiration to our group.
 Tannis and Sharon presented Diane with a beautiful bouquet and she spent a few moments at the podium thanking the group and saying a final “Farewell!”

 - Rosemary Fernandes-Walker presented on behalf of Guelph Y, in support of programming for women and girls.
 Monies donated would be used to sponsor financially disadvantaged women who have been invited to attend the Women of Distinction Gala and to provide support to The Power of Being YOU, a conference which brings together fem-identified youth from grades 7 and 8, to discuss matters affecting girls and young women.